Hurricane Dorian: The Carolinas

-A fatality occurred in North Carolina on September 2, when an 85-year-old man fell off a ladder while boarding up his home, and another was confirmed dead on September 6, a 65-year-old man after he, too, fell off a ladder.
+A fatality occurred in North Carolina on September 2, when an 85-year-old man fell off a ladder while boarding up his home, and another was confirmed dead on September 6, a 65-year-old man after he also fell off a ladder.
 On September 5, several tornadoes spawned by Dorian were sighted in Onslow County.
 At around 9 a.m.
 EST that day a tornado touched down in the town of Emerald Isle, causing severe damage to a recreational vehicle park and some mobile homes.
 In total, 25 tornadoes were spawned by Dorian in North Carolina.
 Flooding from the storm washed out a road in Sampson County.
 On the same day, tropical-storm force winds had arrived in South Carolina.
 Dorian also produced some flooding, especially in Charleston.
 Over 160,000 buildings lost power.
 Two confirmed tornadoes were spawned in South Carolina by Dorian, including a tornado that was reported in Little River that damaged trees, roofing, and lifted a car.
 At the same day another tornado was reported in Myrtle Beach.
 On the next day, Dorian made landfall in Cape Hatteras, North Carolina as a Category 2 storm.
 Several people on Ocracoke Island were trapped in their attics by flooding from the 4 to 7 ft storm surge, requiring rescue by boats.
 People were airlifted off the island to shelters on the mainland while food and water were brought in to residents on the island.
 NC 12 along Ocracoke Island suffered damage from flooding.
 More than 190,000 people in North Carolina lost power from the storm.
 The National Park Service Incident Management Team also reported that wave erosion from Dorian reshaped parts of the barrier islands in the Outer Banks.
 High waves swept away a herd of cows from Cedar Island; three cows survived after being carried 4 mi away to Core Banks.
 A third fatality occurred on September 7 when a man died from injuries sustained in a chainsaw accident while he was trying to clear a fallen tree.

 Elsewhere

-55 aircraft from military installations in Virginia and the Carolinas were evacuated to Pensacola in order to avoid the hurricane.
+Fifty-five aircraft from military installations in Virginia and the Carolinas were evacuated to Pensacola in order to avoid the hurricane.
 Waves from the hurricane caused erosion to the beaches in Delaware.
 In Bethany Beach, the waves narrowed the beaches and also damaged dune fencing.
 The Jersey Shore saw gusty winds and rough waves from the storm.
 The State of Alabama received no rainfall or wind effects from Hurricane Dorian during its track up the continental coast.
 More than 3 in of rain fell in parts of Down East Maine.
 Gusts reached 40 to 50 mph in coastal areas of the state, leaving hundreds of homes and businesses without power.
 Acadia National Park closed Sand Beach and Thunder Hole as a precaution and warned people to keep their distance from the waves.